igon/SimpleTwitterClient/README.md

 Time spent: too many yet not enough hours spent in total

+Updated 10/07/2014

+ * [x] User can switch between Timeline and Mention views using tabs.
+ * [x] User can view their home timeline tweets.
+ * [x] User can view the recent mentions of their username.
+ * [x] User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
+ * [x] User can navigate to view their own profile
+ * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+ * [ ] User can click on the profile image in any tweet to see another user's profile.
+ * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ * [x] Profile view should include that user's timeline

 Completed user stories:

  * [x] User can sign in to Twitter using OAuth login